 You can go to Anchorage and take a tour with Alaska Photo Treks which costs from $250 to $500 depending on how many nights you go.
 Or you can go to Fairbanks and take a tour with Aurora Bear which costs from $115 to $179 for a night of aurora viewing.
 NOte – these tours don’t include the other trip costs, only aurora viewing.

-11. Take an Ancient Pilgrimage in Japan
+11. Take an Ancient Pilgrimage on the Kumano Koda Trek in Japan

 Over the past ten centuries, people from all levels of society have journeyed to the tranquil Kii Mountains in Japan, following many pilgrimage routes to the revered Kumano Sanzan Shrines.
 The various paths are known collectively as the Kumano Kodo.
 The 3 shrines collectively known as Kumano Sanzan, are Kumano Hayatama Taisha Grand Shrine, Kumano Nachi Taisha Grand Shrine, and Kumano Hongu Taisha Grand Shrine.